How to prepare for a Michigan Earthquake

 When you think about an earthquake, you probably associate this disaster mainly with California.
 The truth is, an earthquake can happen anywhere in the United States and Canada, and they can happen at any time.
 Are you and your family prepared?
 If not, you may want to familiarize yourself with these earthquake safety tips.

-The best protection during an earthquake is to get under large pieces of furniture, such as a desk, table, or bench.
+The best protection during an earthquake is under large pieces of furniture, such as a desk, table, or bench.
 The greatest danger exists directly outside buildings, at exits, and alongside exterior walls.
 Fatalities often happen when people run out of buildings and get hit by falling debris from collapsing walls.
 Ground movement during an earthquake is seldom the direct cause of death or injury.
 Most earthquake-related casualties result from collapsing walls, flying glass, and falling objects.

 The Federal Emergency Management Agency (FEMA) has information to help you prepare for all types of disasters, including earthquakes.